Badarian culture: Cultural features

 The Badarian economy was based mostly on agriculture, fishing and animal husbandry.
 Populations in the Badari culture planted wheat, barley, lentils and tubers.
 Pits that have been found may have served as granaries.
 They kept cattle, sheep, and goats; their livestock, as well as dogs, were given ceremonial burial.
 They used boomerangs, fished from the Nile and hunted gazelle.

 Little is known of their buildings, although remains of wooden stumps have been found at one site and may have been associated with a hut or shelter of unknown construction.

 The deceased were wrapped in reed matting or animal skins and buried in pits with their heads usually laid to the south, looking west.
 This seems contiguous with the later dynastic traditions regarding the west as the land of the dead.
 They were sometimes accompanied by female mortuary figures carved from ivory, or with personal items such as shells, flint tools, amulets in the shape of animals like the antelope and hippopotamus, and jewelry made of ivory, quartz or copper.
 Green malachite ore has also been detected on stone palettes, perhaps for personal decoration.
 Tools included end-scrapers, axes, bifacial sickles and concave-base arrowheads.
 Social stratification has been inferred from the burying of more prosperous members of the community in a different part of the cemetery.
 Black-topped pottery has been discovered in these cemeteries.
 These works with their distinctive rippled pattern are considered the most characteristic element of the Badarian culture.

+British Africanist, Basil Davidson, (1995) observed that the earliest southern Egyptian farmers, Tasian and Badarian communities, were close neighbours of the Middle Nile and would have emerged from regions south-west or west of the Nile territories.
+In his view, the early Egyptians belonged to wide communities that lived between the Red Sea and the Atlantic Ocean, shared a common 'Saharan-Sudanese culture' and drew their reinforcements from this source whilst absorbing a number of wanderers from the Near East over time.